 Black Friday and Cyber Monday represent the most significant opportunities for businesses to meet or exceed their annual sales goals.
 In fact, according to Adobe Digital, these two days alone can account for a substantial portion of a company’s yearly revenue and is growing every year, underscoring the immense importance of these shopping holidays for marketers.

 With all that in mind, you’re probably wondering how you can start preparing for this year’s selling frenzy.
 The good news is that it’s never too early to start preparing for BFCM (Black Friday-Cyber Monday) and we’re going show you how, starting with your social media platforms.

 Making It Mobile

-Shopping on smartphones is here to stay, and 2018 was a testament to that with 33.5% of all sales (totaling $2.1B) on BFCM coming from mobile devices.
+Shopping on smartphones is here to stay, and with 48% of Black Friday business happening on mobile devices.